 Mollie Bosworth is a nationally recognised ceramicist who, for the past two decades, has been producing work from her home studio in the rainforest setting of Kuranda.

 In recent years Bosworth has earned international attention for her fine porcelain forms.
-The Nature of Blue is her first major solo exhibition and demonstrates her unique ability to manipulate the absorption and reflection of light, playing with layering and creating translucency in the clay body.
+The Nature of Blue is a major solo exhibition and demonstrates her unique ability to manipulate the absorption and reflection of light, playing with layering and creating translucency in the clay body.
 The exhibition explores three key areas of her practice - materiality, surface and light.

 For this exhibition, Bosworth has created new wheel-thrown vessels to further explore the spectrum of the colour blue.
 She has transformed imagery from her tropical garden into delicate botanical designs, which are then layered on the surface of the clay, applied as laser decals or as water-etched patterns.